Stav42/Dfy_graviti/README.md

 # Dfy_graviti
 Internship - Space Gravity simulator.

 Simulation.py contains the code.
 I have used __scipy.integrate.solve_ivp__ function with the integrators listed below.
+This is for individual propagator.

+To plot for all propagators together, run __props_simultaneous.py__

 Results for different propagators are in __/Results__ Folder